Carrot and Ginger Soup with Coconut Milk Recipe

 - Chicken broth: Vegetable broth or water with bouillon

-- Coconut milk: Try heavy cream, cashew cream, or unsweetened oat milk.
+- Coconut milk: Try heavy cream.

 - Fresh cilantro: Parsley, basil, or mint.